 “The proper bulk is better than the big bulk”

-With this quote Democritus gives us a method to live in tranquility.
+Democritus gives us a method to live in tranquility.
 The best way to achieve that is by undertaking only what we can handle, in both our private and public life.
 In other words, we should occupy ourselves only with the things that are worthwhile and essentials.

 Even if luck, says Democritus, offers us more than we can take, we should have the prudence to put all the extra bulk aside.
 Otherwise the weight will break us down.